School of Social Science and Humanities

 2. Baitha, Subhash.
 K. (2019), “Assessment of India’s Foreign Policy in the Modi Regime”, in the International Relations & Diplomacy Theory and Practices, edited by Dr. Aparna and Dr. Ranvijay, Manak Publications Pvt Ltd. New Delhi. pp 85-102.
 ISBN NO-978-81-943035-4-1, Year -2019.

 3. Baitha, Subhash.
-K. (2020), “Role of Soft Power in India’s Foreign policy as a Regional security” in the Soft Power and Public diplomacy in India and China, edited by Bibhuti Bhusan Biswas, Indu book Services Pvt.
+K. (2020), “Role of Soft Power in India’s Foreign policy as a regional security” in the Soft Power and Public diplomacy in India and China, edited by Bibhuti Bhusan Biswas, Indu book Services Pvt.
 Ltd: New Delhi, pp 179-188, ISBN NO-978-93-86754-61-5, Year-2020.

 4. Baitha, Subhash.K. & Chatterjee, S. (2021).
 “Political Empowerment of Women & Indian Politics: Key Concerns & Future Ahead” In Women Empowerment in India, edited by C. B. Bhange, Mamta Jangir, N. A. Ansari, & M. Baig, Bharti Publications: New Delhi, pp. 51-57, ISBN: 978-93-90818-30-3.